Policy Graduates Programme

 Kam Salt, Policy Analyst

-The programme supported me well at transitioning into a new industry, developing new skills, and learning about all the considerations beyond research that are fed into policy.
-Spoiler, it is less simple than I thought it was!
-At the same time, the programme helped me apply and grow the unique skillsets a background in biological sciences gave me in the policy space.
+During the programme, I was well supported in stepping into new industry and developing new skills.
+I also learned a lot about the considerations (beyond research) that feed into policymaking – spoiler, it is more complex than I had thought!
+At the same time, the programme helped me to apply and grow the unique skillsets that a background in biological sciences gave me in the policy space.

 I started in the Older Peoples policy team, where I worked on pension eligibility settings.
-I then moved into the Housing policy team, where I have worked on policy related to Emergency Housing, Accommodation Supplement, and Social Housing.
+I then moved into Housing policy, where I have worked in policy areas such as Emergency Housing, Accommodation Supplement, and Social Housing.

 Josie Coombes, Policy Analyst

 I studied a Bachelor of Arts in Psychology and Criminology at Victoria University of Wellington.
-Whilst I loved my studies, I felt lost as to what kind of career I could move into upon the completion of my degree.
+Whilst I loved my studies, I felt lost on what kind of career I could move into after completing my degree.

 I applied for the 2023 policy graduate programme at MSD, having no idea what policy was, primarily because the programme invited students from a range of academic backgrounds to apply.

-Through the programme I gained an abundance of skills that have set me up well to work across a number of work programmes.
-I started my time at MSD in the Welfare System team where I contributed towards key manifesto commitments, before moving into the Older Peoples Policy team for the second half of the programme.
-I have remained in the Older Peoples Policy team where I work across pension policy, residential care supports, and other key programmes that the team leads and supports.
+Through the programme I gained an abundance of skills that have set me up well to work across a range of work programmes.
+I started my time at MSD in the Welfare System team where I contributed towards key manifesto commitments.
+I then moved into the Older Peoples Policy team for the second half of the programme where I have worked across pension policy, residential care supports, and other key programmes that the team leads and supports.

 Join Our Talent Community

-If you are interested in hearing more, including receiving a link to the application once it is live, please email us at Policy_Graduates@msd.govt.nz.
+If you are interested in hearing more, including receiving a link to the application once it is live, please register your email and contact details here

 Join Our Talent Community

-If you are interested in hearing more, including receiving a link to the application once it is live, please email us at Policy_Graduates@msd.govt.nz.
+If you are interested in hearing more, including receiving a link to the application once it is live, please register your email and contact details here